cronica-it/preview/website/blog/2023-hancu-mesaj-free-unix-rose93/index.md

 386BSD and linux.
 Both are copyrighted by their authors, so strictly speaking they are not public domain software.
-But their copyrights are designed in a way that encourage the free and unlimited distribution, once the copyright (or "copyleft") notice is kept together with the program code.
+But their copyrights are designed in a way that encourage the free and unlimited distribution, once the copyright (or „copyleft”) notice is kept together with the program code.

 Being free software, these systems have borrowed heavily from the